investian/investian.in/content/pages/index.md

     features:
       - title: Only 24% Indians are financially literate.
         content: >
-          **Finance lab** leverages the abundantly available online materials in the form of books, podcasts, blog posts and research and curates them as a one-stop shop.
+          To bridge this gap**, Finance lab** leverages the abundantly available online materials in the form of books, podcasts, blog posts and research and curates them as a one-stop portal.
         actions: []
         image: images/wo1-d3134978.jpg
         image_alt: Feature 1 placeholder image